Fort Myers Public Adjusters Discuss Hurricane Damage Claim Process in the Wake of Hurricane Ian

 • Check the company with the BBB, the Chamber of Commerce, and the NAPR (National Association of Public Insurance Adjusters).

 It is critical to know what you’re signing before signing anything.
 Consult with an attorney or a public adjuster if you are feeling unsure.
-With so much misinformation going around in the community, it’s essential that you educate yourself.
+It would be best to educate yourself with so much misinformation in the community.

 Even well-meaning people trying to help can pose a potential risk.

 We’re not suggesting that anyone or everyone is “out to get you.”
-The camaraderie and community emerging in the wake of Hurricane Ian as neighbors come together to rebuild is inspiring.
+The camaraderie and community emerging after Hurricane Ian as neighbors come together to rebuild is inspiring.
 Tradesmen and small companies with a genuine interest in providing services may have their hearts and intent in the right place.

-However, they may not be aware of all of the intricate details about settling hurricane damage claims the way that a Fort Myers public adjuster does.
-Roof damage claims, flood damage claims, water damage claims, mold damage claims – all parts of a hurricane damage claim processes are nuanced.
+However, as a Fort Myers public adjuster does, they may need to be made aware of all the intricate details about settling hurricane damage claims.
+Roof damage claimsflood damage claimswater damage claimsmold damage claims – all parts of a hurricane damage claim processes are nuanced.

 Exceptional cases division for Fort Myers Hurricane Damage Claim Victims

-If you’re confused about the hurricane damage claim process, that’s understandable.
+If you need clarification about the hurricane damage claim process, that’s understandable.
 Our experts at Fraser Property and Adjusting are here to help.
 We’ve set up a special division to provide information, answer questions, and assist you in navigating the hurricane insurance claims process.
 Call us today at 305-614-2851 to ask questions at no cost or obligation to you.

 Fort Myers Hurricane Ian Damage Statistics and Headlines